Avaiga/taipy-getting-started-core/step_06/ReadMe.md

-# Skippable/Caching
+# Skipping redondant tasks

-Skippable/Caching is an essential feature of Taipy.
+Skipping tasks is an essential feature of Taipy.
 Taipy scheduler can skip tasks if their input Data Nodes have not changed.
-If none of the input Data Nodes have been changed after the first submission, Taipy will skip tasks.
+If none of the input Data Nodes have been changed after the first submission, Taipy will not execute the related functions.
 Time and resources are saved thanks to this mechanism.